Hans Schmidt (priest): Trials, appeals, and execution

 A media spectacle ensued as the New York papers competed against each other with an ever greater degree of sensationalism regarding the case.

 Following his arrest, the archdiocese of New York announced that Schmidt's priestly faculties had been indefinitely suspended.

 During Schmidt's first trial, he pled not guilty by reason of insanity.
 His defense team accordingly used Schmidt's bisexuality and claims of hearing voices as proof of their client's psychosis.
 The defense also demonstrated that mental illness ran in Schmidt's family.
 They called psychologist Smith Ely Jeliffe, who testified that Schmidt's family tree showed up to 60 near or distant relatives who displayed signs of mental instability and, therefore, Schmidt should be spared the death penalty, because he too was insane.
-In rebuttal, the prosecution called in other witnesses, including multiple alienists, who had questioned Schmidt before the trial.
+In rebuttal, the prosecution called in other witnesses, including multiple psychiatrists, who had questioned Schmidt before the trial.
 The testimony concluded that Schmidt was sane, in spite of his claims of hearing voices telling him to "sacrifice" Anna Aumüller.
 However, the prosecution's efforts were in vain; at the conclusion of the trial in December 1913, a hung jury was declared.

 The second trial began approximately two weeks later.
 This time, the prosecution introduced new testimony.
 In April 1913, well before the defendant received his alleged command from God to "sacrifice" Aumüller, Schmidt had convinced a fellow German immigrant, a woman named Bertha Zech, to pose as Anna Aumüller and to purchase a $5000 life insurance policy in her name.
 The policy listed Schmidt as the sole beneficiary.
 Aumüller's close friend and coworker, Anna Hirt, then took the stand and testified that Aumüller had told her Schmidt was going to get her a life insurance policy for her birthday.
 After her birthday passed and he did not give it to her, Aumüller said she hoped he would give it to her as a wedding gift.